nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   -- ...
 ```

-Note that using this "Has type class" pattern is optional and staying with the implementation from the previous section is perfectly fine and could work for a lot of projects and teams.
+Note that introducing the "Has type class" pattern is optional.
+Keeping the previous section's implementation is completely fine and can work for many projects and teams.

-One may call out that defining all the `Has*` type classes and providing instances does feel like a bit of boilerplate still.
-I think [the `rio` tutorial](https://www.fpcomplete.com/haskell/library/rio/) has some good arguments on why that is acceptable:
+One may call out that defining all of the `Has*` type classes and instances still feels a bit like boilerplate.
+I think [the `rio` tutorial](https://www.fpcomplete.com/haskell/library/rio/) has some good arguments on why that might be acceptable:

 > - The boilerplate here, amortized across a project, is really small
 > - This is the “safe” kind of boilerplate: the compiler will almost always prevent you from making a mistake